SamS-Uol/ASP-2D-Platformer/README.md

 ## Controls

-- Use the arrows keys to move left and right, and space to jump
+- Use the arrows keys to move left and right, and space or the up arrow key to jump

 ## Screenshots